EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 This makes questions like “how fast is WebAssembly” a bit hard to answer.
 You don’t ask how fast algebraic notation is—it’s not a very sensible question.

 Taken in the context of something like JavaScript, the language is only as fast as the engine running it.
-JavaScript, the language has no speed, but you can benchmark JS engines like V8, SpiderMonkey, and JavaScriptCore.
+JavaScript the language has no speed, but you can benchmark JS engines like V8, SpiderMonkey, and JavaScriptCore.
 You can benchmark the IO libraries of JS runtimes like Bun, Deno, and Node.

-What people actually mean is “how useful are the constructs of this language to efficient mappings of modern hardware” and “what is the current landscape of systems taking advantage of these constructs”..
+What people actually mean is “how useful are the constructs of this language to efficient mappings of modern hardware” and “what is the current landscape of systems taking advantage of these constructs”.

 Through clever-enough engineering, you can make any system sufficiently fast with some trade-offs.
-If compiling your code directly to C doesn’t bother you, getting “near native” speeds is possible in both [JavaScript](https://hermesengine.dev/) and [WebAssembly](https://github.com/WebAssembly/wabt/blob/main/wasm2c/README.md).
+If compiling your code directly to C doesn’t bother you, getting “near native” speeds is possible in both [JavaScript](https://hermesengine.dev/) and [WebAssembly](https://github.com/WebAssembly/wabt/blob/main/Wasm2c/README.md).

 That’s right, you can compile WebAssembly!
 You can also choose to interpret it directly—that’ll be up to your runtime, just like every other system.